The department is excited about its new Ph.D. in Ancient Philosophy, which results in a Philosophy PhD and a certificate in Classics.

 Faculty with a very strong secondary interest in ancient:

 (Philosophy): Socrates and Plato

 Typically, the department admits at least one graduate student a year interested in ancient philosophy and, with some frequency, other graduate students switch to this as their primary focus.
 Moreover, a number of other graduate students have a strong secondary interest in ancient philosophy and know ancient Greek or Latin.

-Graduate students can have a formal link to the classics department through its Classical Receptions Studies program.
+Graduate students can have a formal link to the classics department through its Classics Cluster.

 In addition, graduate students can take courses from University of Chicago and University of Illinois at Chicago through the Chicago Area Consortium in Ancient Greek and Roman Philosophy.
 They can also have faculty from these institutions on their dissertation committee.For more information about the philosophy department’s graduate program, click here.
 Back to top